-- 1. In the case of premises having an auxiliary water supply that is not or may not be safe bacteriological or chemical quality and that is not acceptable as an additional sources by PW, the PW system shall be protected against backflow from the premises by installing an approved backflow prevention assembly in the service line, appropriate to the degree of hazard. - 2.
-In the case of premises on which any industrial fluids or any other objectionable substances are handled in such a fashion as to create an actual or potential hazard to PW's water system.
-PW's water system shall be protected from backflow from the premises by installing an approved backflow prevention assembly in the service line, appropriate to the degree of hazard.
-This shall include the handling of process waters and waters originating from PW's system that have been subject to deterioration in quality. - 3.
-In the case of premises having (1) internal cross-connections that cannot be permanently corrected and controlled, or (2) intricate plumbing and piping arrangements or where entry to all portions of the premises is not readily accessible for inspection purposes, making it impractical or impossible to ascertain whether or not dangerous cross-connections exist, PW's water system shall be protected against backflow from the premises by installing and approved backflow prevention assembly in the service line. - d.
-The type of protective assembly required under subsection 2.2. shall depend upon the degree of the hazard that exists.
-The requirement of specific devices outlined in this section shall be at PW's discretion based upon the degree of hazard and site specific circumstances: - (1) In the case of any premises where there is an auxiliary water supply, it will be considered a "High Hazard" and PW's water system shall be protected by an approved air-gap separation. - (2) In the case of any premises where there is water or a substance that would be objectionable but not hazardous to health if introduced into PW's water system, it will be considered a "Medium Hazard" and PW's water system shall be protected by an approved double-check valve assembly. - (3) In the case of any premises where there is any material dangerous to health that is handled in such fashion as to create an actual or potential hazard to PW's water system, it will be considered a "High Hazard" and PW's water system shall be protected by an approved air-gap separation or an approved reduced-pressure principle backflow prevention assembly.

-Examples of premises where these conditions will exist include sewage treatment plants, sewage pumping stations, chemical manufacturing plants, medical facilities, mortuaries, and plating operations.
+- (a) In the case of premises having an auxiliary water supply that is not or may not be of safe bacteriological or chemical quality and that is not acceptable by PW, the customer's system shall be protected against backflow by installing an approved testable backflow device in the service line, appropriate to the degree of hazard that is determined. - (b) In the case of premises on which any industrial fluids or any other objectionable substances are handled in such a fashion as to create an actual or potential hazard to PW's water system.
+PW's water system shall be protected from backflow from the premises by installing an approved testable backflow prevention assembly in the service line, appropriate to the degree of hazard.
+This shall include the handling of process waters and waters originating from PW's system that have been subject to deterioration in quality. - (c) In the case of premises having (1) internal cross-connections that cannot be permanently corrected and controlled, or (2) intricate plumbing and piping arrangements or where entry to all portions of the premises is not readily accessible for inspection purposes, making it impractical or impossible to ascertain whether or not dangerous cross-connections exist, PW's water system shall be protected against backflow from the premises by installing and approved testable backflow prevention assembly at the meter location in the service line. - (4) The type of protective assembly required under subsection 2.2 shall depend upon the degree of the hazard that exists.
+The requirement of specific devices outlined in this section shall be at PW's discretion based upon the degree of hazard and site-specific circumstances: - (a) In the case of any premises where there is an auxiliary water supply, it will be considered a "High Hazard" and PW's water system shall be protected by an approved air-gap separation or an approved reduced-pressure principle backflow prevention assembly. - (b) In the case of any premises where there is water or a substance that would be objectionable but not hazardous to health if introduced into PW's water system, it will be considered a "Medium Hazard" and PW's water system shall be protected by an approved double-check valve assembly. - (c) In the case of any premises where there is any material dangerous to health that is handled in such fashion as to create an actual or potential hazard to PW's water system, it will be considered a "High Hazard" and PW's water system shall be protected by an approved air-gap separation or an approved reduced-pressure principle backflow prevention assembly.
+Examples of premises where these conditions will exist include sewage treatment plants, chemical manufacturing and processing plants, medical facilities, mortuaries, and metal plating operations.